ocean-slang/go-swace/README.md

 *SWOT and PACE*

 5. *SWOT_over_PACE_maps*: Plot PACE chl-a and phytoplankton assemblages (generated from run_moana_cryocloud or on local machine) with SWOT streamlines overlain.
-6. *vort_strain_jpdfs*: Plot PACE chl-a and phytoplankton assemblage ratios in vorticity-strain space.
+6. *compute_vorticity_strain*: Plot PACE chl-a and phytoplankton assemblage ratios in vorticity-strain space.
 Please interpret with care...
 SWOT velocities are preliminary, vorticity and strain are two levels of separation away from SLA...

 **Times series**